pozitron57/open-source-comments/index.md

 ## Choose columns to show

 ## Share your experience

-Please share your experience if you are using one of the commenting systems listed in the table, or propose a new one.
-Write a short summary and provide your "Likes" and "Dislikes" at the end to help other users decide which comments will suit them best.
-If you are going to post the first opinion on a specific commenting system, please set your name to the name of this commenting system.
-All the other opinions and questions on this commenting system should go as a reply to the first comment.
+Please share your experience if you are using one of the commenting systems listed in the table.
+Write a short summary and provide your "Likes" and "Dislikes" to help other users to decide which commenting system suit them best.
+If you are going to post the first opinion on a commenting system, please set your name to the name of this commenting system.
+All the other opinions and questions on this commenting system should go as replies to the first comment.